The latest grant opportunities for UK businesses and research organisations.

 - Open to people working at a range of non-academic organisations, including businesses, catapults and charities

-If you’re applying from an eligible research organisation, you need to apply through the UKRI Funding Service.
+If you’re applying as an eligible research organisation, you need to apply through the UKRI Funding Service.

 Innovation Loans

-Innovation Loans have a range of favourable features, such as below-market interest rates and repayment terms of up to 7 years.
+Innovation Loans offer a range of favourable features, including below-market interest rates and repayment terms of up to 7 years.
 They also cover up to 100% of project costs, more than most Innovate UK competitions, which generally max out at 70%.

 Innovation Loans are especially well-suited for companies that have already received grant funding, as they are designed to support innovations that have reached the stage of development typically achieved after a grant-funded project.